 - The MTA on its own is unable to provide certified law enforcement personnel to protect the people and assets of the community.
 In our rural environment, the Resort community relies on private security personnel, who in turn rely on County and State resources to provide law enforcement.
 Such law enforcement personnel can often be 45 minutes or further away, which at a time of emergent need presents hazards to a community that on many days of the year hosts a weekend population equal to that of the tenth largest municipality in West Virginia.
 The MTA provides neither the funding nor the authority for adequate law enforcement coverage to the community.

-The formation of a Snowshoe Resort Area District provides solutions to these shared issues.
+The formation of a Snowshoe Resort Community District provides solutions to these shared issues.

 - The creation of a resort service fee, when combined with current MTA funding, provides a user-supported source of funding to both enhance the ongoing operations of the services provided and to create needed reserve accounts which can be used to provide capital needed to protect the assets that serve the community.